Updated: Mar 4, 2021

 Adults are no different.

 Growing up in a home permeated by fear, anger, grief, illness, prolonged stress, substance abuse, neglect, or any other negative situation, can literally shape who we become.
 Our thoughts and beliefs about our experiences start to drive our decisions, choices, and behaviour.
 As I dig deeper into the lives of my clients, I realize that the majority of people walking this earth are pretty wounded.
 It’s rare that I find someone who has not been touched by some negative force during their childhood.
 We all have different family dynamics that have shaped who we are.
-We all have demons, skeletons.
+We all have demons, skeletons, and traumas.
 And to boot, they don’t have to be these GIANT traumas like sexual or physical abuse.
 Sometimes the slow, quiet, subtle events can be just as damaging, kind of like Chinese water torture.

 So… why so hush hush?

-Our culture — our society — teaches us that negative emotions, like anger, sadness, shame, guilt — are rare.
+Our culture — our society — teaches us that negative emotions, like anger, sadness, shame, guilt — are unacceptable.
 Images flash across our TV and computer screens of “perfect” lives, “perfect” families, “perfect” bodies, “perfect” relationships.
 We watch these moments day in and day out, from our little “imperfect” homes, and we think: I want that.
 I want a perfect life.
 I want a pony.
 I want a mom who listens to me.
 I want dance lessons.
 I want happiness.
 What’s wrong with me that I’m not like THAT?
 And slowly, bit by bit, we can sink into that hopeless place of “not enough.”

 And so we hide our true feelings.
 We cover ourselves with masks, blankets.
 Some blankets are made of food.
 Some blankets are made of alcohol.
 Some of sex, some of drugs, some of workaholism, some of gambling.
 Whatever it takes to not feel the pain of what we lack — that’s what our blankets are made of.
 Blankets are comfy and cozy, no doubt!
 They protect us, they surround us, they cocoon us.
 They keep us from more pain.